piccolomo/plotext/readme/datetime.md

 ![datetime](https://raw.githubusercontent.com/piccolomo/plotext/master/data/datetime.png)

-Note that you could easily add [text](https://github.com/piccolomo/plotext/blob/master/readme/other.md#text-plot) and [lines](https://github.com/piccolomo/plotext/blob/master/readme/aspect.md#plot-lines) to the plot, as date-time string coordinates are allowed in most plotting functions.
+Note that you could easily add [text](https://github.com/piccolomo/plotext/blob/master/readme/decorator.md#text-plot) and [lines](https://github.com/piccolomo/plotext/blob/master/readme/decorator.md#plot-lines) to the plot, as date-time string coordinates are allowed in most plotting functions.

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Datetime Menu](https://github.com/piccolomo/plotext/blob/master/readme/datetime.md#datetime-plots)

 ## Candlestick Plot

-For this kind of plot, use the function `candlestick()`, which requires a list of date-time strings and a dictionary with the following mandatory keys: `'Open'`, `'Close'`, `'High'`, and `'Low'`, and where each correspondent is a list of prices.
+For this kind of plot, use the function `candlestick()`, which requires a list of date-time strings and a dictionary with the following `'Open'`, `'Close'`, `'High'`, and `'Low'` mandatory keys, and where each correspondent value is a list of prices.

 Here is an example, which requires the package `yfinance`: